atomic-hkust-gz/lighthouse-tracking/README.md

   #### Instructions

-  This is based on lighthouse positioning using a TS4231 for the receiver and a BPW34S for the photodiode, it is completely C based, runs on an NRF52840 and does not use the NRF SDK.
+  This is based on lighthouse positioning using a TS4231 for the receiver and a BPW34S for the photodiode.

   (Dec.
 2023) Single lighthouse and single TS4231.